 The NRPA Directors School is an exclusive two-year professional development opportunity that prepares new and potential park and recreation directors to be effective leaders.
 Students who complete the program will leave with the knowledge and confidence to face emerging challenges, improve operations and maximize positive impact on their communities.

-Beginning in 2018, Directors School will feature an updated curriculum and will be held at a new location – the beautiful Hyatt Lodge in Oak Brook, Illinois.
-These changes ensure that students will receive the best possible education and experience.
+Beginning in 2018, Directors School features an updated curriculum and a new location, at the beautiful Hyatt Lodge in Oak Brook, Illinois.
+These changes ensure that students receive the best possible education and experience.

 Oak Brook, Illinois

-Five $1,000 year-one student and five $1,000 year-two student scholarships were available through the generosity of The Toro Company and The Toro Foundation.
-Applications for 2019 will begin being accepted in May of 2019.
+Five $975 year-one student and five $975 year-two student scholarships were available through the generosity of The Toro Company and The Toro Foundation.
+Applications were accepted until June 14, 2019.
+Applications for the 2020 Directors School will be accepted in May of 2020.

 Key Subjects Covered